HansPeterOrding/nflfastr-symfony-bundle/doc/import_strategies.md

 $ bin/console nflfastr-symfony:import:messenger:initialize-roster-import
 ```

-This will create one ImportRosterRecordMessage for every CSV row in the configured queue.
+This will create one `{ImportRosterRecordMessage}`  for every CSV row in the configured queue.

 For step two, you can now execute a worker to process all messages: